Larry Holmes vs. Gerry Cooney: Aftermath

 Cooney had a series of problems after this fight, and he fought sporadically until 1990, when he retired for good after being knocked out in two rounds by George Foreman.
 Holmes, on the other hand, was Heavyweight champion until he lost his belt to Michael Spinks in 1985.
 He retired from boxing in 1986, but he returned for a fight against Mike Tyson in 1988.
 A brief retirement after the loss followed until he returned to fight at the age of 41 in 1991, where he fought 21 more matches until his final retirement in 2002.

 HBO presented a documentary on the fight as part of its Legendary Nights series on memorable boxing bouts.

-Holmes and Cooney are now very good friends and Holmes has helped Cooney with Cooney's organization, Fighters' Initiative for Support and Training (FIST), which helps former boxers to obtain other jobs and medical insurance after they retire.
+Holmes and Cooney have been friends and Holmes has helped Cooney with his organization, Fighters' Initiative for Support and Training (FIST), which helps former boxers to obtain other jobs and medical insurance after they retire.

 Early in 2020, Holmes and Cooney discussed the idea of meeting in an exhibition fight with the sports writer Brian Niemietz of the New York Daily News, but the idea was dropped following that year's COVID-19 pandemic.